evidentlyai/evidently/docs/book/evaluations/evals_overview.md

 The result of each evaluation is either a Report (when it's just a summary of metrics) or a Test Suite (when it also includes pass/fail results on set conditions).

 **Browse the results**.
 To access them, enter your Project and navigate to the "Reports" or "Test Suites" section in the left menu.
-Here, you can view all your evaluation artifacts and browse them by tags, time, or metadata.
+Here, you can view all your evaluation artifacts and browse them by Tags, time, or metadata.
 You can also download them as HTML or JSON.

 ![](../.gitbook/assets/cloud/browse_reports-min.png)

-To see and compare the results of individual evaluations, click on "Explore" next to the individual Report or Test Suite.
+To see and compare the evaluation results, click on "Explore" next to the individual Report or Test Suite.

 **Explore view**.
-In the Explore view, you get the generated Report or Test Suite and, if available, the dataset linked to the evaluation.
+You'll get the Report or Test Suite and, if available, the dataset linked to the evaluation.

-* To view the full Report, click on the "dataset" sign at the top to hide the dataset.
+* To view the Report only, click on the "dataset" sign at the top to hide the dataset.
 * To see results from a specific evaluation within the Report, use the dropdown menu to select the Metric.
 * To compare Reports side by side, click on "duplicate snapshot" (this will keep the current Metric in view), and then select a different Report for comparison.

 ![](../.gitbook/assets/cloud/explore_view-min.png)

 **Dashboard**.
 As you run multiple evaluations, you can build a Dashboard to visualize results over time.

 The Dashboard aggregates data from various Reports or Test Suites within a Project, allowing you to track progress, see performance improvements, and monitor how tests perform over time.

 ![](../.gitbook/assets/cloud/project_dashboard-min.png)